chanux/notes.chanux.me/docs/terraform/flexible.md

 ## A bit of magic

-While this way of doing things make configuration readable and close to terraform resouce definitions, we will be pushing some complexity into the module code.
+While this way of doing things make configuration readable and close to Terraform resource definitions, we will be pushing some complexity into the module code.

-TODO: Add example resource referennce code

-For example, to be able to link objects based on map keys, you need to be comfortable with [`for` expressions](https://developer.hashicorp.com/terraform/language/expressions/for)
+For example, to resolve object relationships based on available info (ex: map keys), you need to be comfortable with [`for` expressions](https://developer.hashicorp.com/terraform/language/expressions/for)

 When you are building complete modules using these ideas, things become highly